Nebucatnetzer/crafting-interpreters/README.md

 Make sure you have Nix and direnv installed.

 1. Enter directory and run `direnv allow`.
-2. After Nix is finished run `gradle` it does some stuff.

-To run the Lox Java REPL simply run: `loxjr`
+2. To run the Lox Java REPL simply run: `loxjr`

 ## Running LoxRepl